russsiq/laravel-docs-ru/docs/eloquent-relationships.md

 > {note} When adding a "morph map" to your existing application, every morphable `*_type` column value in your database that still contains a fully-qualified class will need to be converted to its "map" name.

 <a name="dynamic-relationships"></a>
-### Dynamic Relationships
+### Динамические отношения

 You may use the `resolveRelationUsing` method to define relations between Eloquent models at runtime.
 While not typically recommended for normal application development, this may occasionally be useful when developing Laravel packages.

 The `resolveRelationshipUsing` method accepts the desired relationship name as its first argument.
 The second argument passed to the method should be a closure that accepts the model instance and returns a valid Eloquent relationship definition.
-Typically, you should configure dynamic relationships within the boot method of a [service provider](/docs/{{version}}/providers):
+Typically, you should configure dynamic relationships within the boot method of a [service provider](providers.md):

     use App\Models\Order;
     use App\Models\Customer;